 Daisy was followed by Steve Baxter, an Australian entrepreneur whom I’d never heard of but that means nothing.
 He apparently knows everything there is about poles and wires, Telstra and the NBN; and the pricey, poor performers that are (public) monopolies.
 He lamented high data prices, rubbish infrastructure, bad spectrum deals and the culpability of government in striking bad deals based on worse ideas.
 The future is the hand-held device he reckons, and also smaller land-based, point-to-point or other networks can be built by other entrepreneurs to meet regional Internet needs in Australia if government would just get out of the way AND STOP PICKING WINNERS.
 Quite.

-Sinclair Davidson followed with a disappointing talk but effective plug of blockchain.
+Professor Sinclair Davidson followed with a disappointing talk but effective plug of blockchain.
 I have greatly valued reading Catallaxy over the years and owe him for maintaining a blog of great renown with a smart and witty Cat community (including Carpe’s famous ABC Q&A Interruption Lotto!) that’s why I link to it from this blog.
 I just think sometimes, he’s an academic flake (not unlike Boris the Bedraggled) and whatever may stand for his ‘conservative’ principles are off kilter occasionally.
 Otherwise there were some nice moments in his speech.
-I gather from what he said that Steve Kates, my favourite Catallaxy poster (largely due to his early appreciation, like mine, of candidate DJT’s rise) was also in the audience.
+I gather from what Sinc said, that Steve Kates, my favourite Catallaxy poster (largely due to his early appreciation, like mine, of candidate DJT’s rise) was also in the audience.

 Speaking of the olive grove of academe (No, not academia.
 I don’t care what you say, look it up in a proper dictionary), I noticed this poster at ANU last week.
 Just like the homicidal maniac Che Guevara we still see on T-shirts, that tired old freak Marx just never goes away.
 I posted this because it’s apropos of what happened later on in the afternoon at CPAC.
 Notice the poster at the bottom from Socialist Alternative.